Inland taipan: Venom

-The average quantity of venom delivered by this species is 44 mg, and the maximum dose recorded is 110 mg, compared to the Indian cobra (Naja naja) 169 mg/max 610 mg, and the North American eastern diamondback rattlesnake (Crotalus adamanteus) 410 mg/max 848 mg.
+The average venom yield per bite of an adult inland taipan has been estimated at about 44 mg, with a recorded maximum of 110 mg.
+For comparison, typical yields for the Indian cobra (Naja naja) are around 169 mg (maximum 610 mg), and for the North American eastern diamondback rattlesnake (Crotalus adamanteus) about 410 mg (maximum 848 mg).

-The median lethal dose (LD_{50}), subcutaneous (the most applicable to actual bites) for mice is 0.025 mg/kg (0.01 mg/kg subcutaneous, in bovine serum albumin).
-Compared to the beaked sea snake (Enhydrina schistosa) 0.164 mg/kg, Indian cobra 0.565 mg/kg, North American eastern diamondback rattlesnake 11.4 mg/kg, the inland taipan has a smaller venom yield than its cousin the coastal taipan yet its venom is almost four times as toxic.
-One bite's worth of venom is enough to kill 100 fully grown men.
+The median lethal dose (LD_{50}) of inland taipan venom in mice, administered subcutaneously – the route most relevant to typical snake bites – is approximately 0.025 mg/kg, or as low as 0.01 mg/kg when dissolved in bovine serum albumin.
+This is markedly lower (i.e. more toxic) than values reported for many other dangerously venomous snakes, including the beaked sea snake (Enhydrina schistosa; 0.164 mg/kg), Indian cobra (0.565 mg/kg), and eastern diamondback rattlesnake (11.4 mg/kg).
+Although the inland taipan’s total venom yield is smaller than that of the coastal taipan, its venom is almost four times as toxic on a weight‑for‑weight basis.
+A single bite is estimated to contain enough venom to kill at least 100 adult humans.

-Intravenous, intraperitoneal, and intramuscular LD_{50}s for the inland taipan venom have not been tested.
+Intravenous, intraperitoneal, and intramuscular LD_{50} values for inland taipan venom have not been systematically determined in the published literature.